To receive the immigration document

 Once you are admitted to Winthrop you will receive a packet that will contain your Form I-20, you will need this form to apply for your F-1 non-immigrant student visa.

 Once you are admitted to Winthrop you will receive a packet that will contain your DS-2019, you will need this form to apply for your J-1 non-immigrant student visa.

 Please note the following:

-Once admitted please click here for further information on visa and US immigration regulations.
+If you have been admitted to Winthrop, please contact the International Center for further information on visa and U.S. immigration regulations.

 For the most up to date information on student visas and fees please click here.

 We are here for you!
-If you have any questions regarding the application process for your student visa or your responsibilities while studying in the USA contact the International Student Advisor.
+If you have any questions regarding the application process for your student visa or your responsibilities while studying in the U.S. contact Winthrop's International Center.